 Long after that enlightened master passes on, we hear stories and miracles that bring us faith, hope and inspiration.
 We use the rituals and philosophies taught by this perfect being during their time on Earth as a way to get through our ups and downs.

-This is the component to self-realization where things becomes less seen, more perceived.
+This is the component to self-realization where things become less seen, more perceived.
 And that’s where the greatest challenge lies.

 Until our relationship with that higher energy isn’t direct and personally-felt, we are constantly moving between the ideas of right and wrong, good or bad, this or that.